Is It Safe To Take Omega-3 Fish Oil Supplements in Pregnancy?

 Studies have linked high intake of DHA to bleeding during pregnancy, prolonged gestation, and premature labor (12).
 Follow the doctor’s prescription and dosage advice.

 Fish oil extracted from the body is safe when pregnant.
 Our bodies cannot synthesize essential fatty acids making it necessary to obtain them through diet.
 Fish oil during pregnancy boosts nutrition and serves as an excellent source of omega-3 fatty acids, crucial for fetal brain development.
 Other benefits include balanced prostaglandin production, mood modulation, and prevention of preeclampsia.
-However, you should consume fish oil as supplements only after consulting your doctor, as overconsumption or wrong choice of supplements may cause side effects such as altered blood clotting or even harm the baby.
+However, you should consume fish oil as supplements only after consulting your doctor, as overconsumption or the wrong choice of supplements may cause side effects such as altered blood clotting or even harm the baby.

 Infographic: Omega-3 Foods For Vegetarian/Vegan Moms-To-Be